This document describes the overall code layout and major code flow of Klipper.

 Task, init, and command functions always run with interrupts enabled (however, they can temporarily disable interrupts if needed).
-These functions should never pause, delay, or do any work that lasts more than a few micro-seconds.
+These functions should avoid long pauses, delays, or do work that lasts a significant time.
+(Long delays in these "task" functions result in scheduling jitter for other "tasks" - delays over 100us may become noticeable, delays over 500us may result in command retransmissions, delays over 100ms may result in watchdog reboots.)
 These functions schedule work at specific times by scheduling timers.

 Timer functions are scheduled by calling sched_add_timer() (located in src/sched.c).
 The scheduler code will arrange for the given function to be called at the requested clock time.
 Timer interrupts are initially handled in an architecture specific interrupt handler (eg, src/avr/timer.c) which calls sched_timer_dispatch() located in src/sched.c.
 The timer interrupt leads to execution of schedule timer functions.
 Timer functions always run with interrupts disabled.
 The timer functions should always complete within a few micro-seconds.
 At completion of the timer event, the function may choose to reschedule itself.

 In the event an error is detected the code can invoke shutdown() (a macro which calls sched_shutdown() located in src/sched.c).
 Invoking shutdown() causes all functions tagged with the DECL_SHUTDOWN() macro to be run.
 Shutdown functions always run with interrupts disabled.